Select language:

 What is Advance Care Planning?

-Another important part of Advance Care Planning is giving someone you trust the legal right to make decisions about your financial, lifestyle and healthcare if you’re unable to do so.
-An Enduring Power of Attorney (EPA) or an Enduring Guardian (EG) can be appointed for healthcare or financial matters, or both.
+A substitute decision maker can be appointed for healthcare or financial matters, or both.
 Legislation and documents may vary from state to state.
-If you appoint an EPA or EG it’s important you talk to them about your wishes so they can speak for you in the event you’re unable to.
+If you appoint someone, it’s important you talk to them about your wishes so they can speak for you in the event you’re unable to.

 Why should people do Advance Care Planning?

-An Advance Care Plan only comes into effect in the event a person becomes so unwell they lose the ability to make or communicate decisions about their healthcare.
+An Advance Care Plan only comes into effect in the event a person becomes so unwell they lose the ability to make or communicate decisions.

 Practical advice for Advance Care Planning